 During remote exams, students will be monitored.
-Faculty reserve the right to determine any suspicions of violation of the honor and integrity code of student conduct and will refer their suspicion and the student to the Associate Dean for Academic Affairs for further review in accordance with the Code of Student Conduct investigation procedures.
+Faculty reserve the right to determine any suspicions of violation of the honor and integrity code of student conduct and will refer their suspicion and the student to the Academic Dean for Academic Affairs for further review in accordance with the Code of

+Student Conduct investigation procedures.
 Grades on all exams are not final until each exam is reviewed by faculty, if applicable.

 To control the remote testing environment, strict safeguards are required.
 The test must be taken in a private room with no other individuals present in the room at any time.
 Breaks are not permitted, and the student is not permitted to leave the visual recording field at any time once the test has commenced.
 Students should use the bathroom immediately before beginning the test.
-Students may only have paper and their computer at the table during the exam.
-Cell phones, papers, books and the use of tape recorders, smart watches, and other electronic and/or recording/photographing devices are prohibited from being accessible on the table.
+Students may only have blank paper and their computer at the table during the exam.
 The paper must be shown to the camera prior to the beginning of the exam.
 The student is responsible to destroy the paper while being monitored by proctor when they have completed their exam.
+Cell phones, other papers, books and the use of tape recorders, smart watches, and other electronic and/or recording/photographing devices are prohibited from being accessible on the table.